mjdamgaard/UP-Web-Project/open_tech_co-ops.md

 - The software licenses might also include a clause saying that it turns open-source after a number of years (maybe 10, 15, or 20...), i.e. a significantly smaller number than 95 (after which the copy right expires anyway).
 (This is btw similar to the *y* parameter in the "previous version" of the 'open tach co-op' model seen below (which is basically just an extension of the model above, the way I see it).)

+- The *x* parameter of the previous model seen below is of course also still relevant, meaning that instead for counting a users payments or a contributors rewards in the past for all time, you always make a cutoff of e.g. 50 years.
+So you always only look 50 years (say) into the past in these matters.

 - Also, why not make a rule that if there are regional differences in the prices, they have to be well-founded, and otherwise the prices can't exceed, say, 130 % of the median price of the world.
 Maybe a rule like this would be good, but on the other hand, maybe it isn't necessary.(?)
 -->